reggieb/wilderpeople/README.md

 The tool assumes you have an array of hashes, where each hash describes an unique item or person.
-It then allows you to pass in a "matching dataset" and in return it will return the hash that best matches that data, **if there is only one best match.**
+It then allows you to pass in a "matching dataset" and in return it will return the hash that best matches that data.

 ## Installation